kids encyclopedia robot

 Early life and education

-Bercow was born in Edgware, Middlesex, the son of Brenda (Bailey) and Charles Bercow, a taxi driver.
+On 19 January 1963, John Bercow was born in Edgware, Middlesex, the son of Brenda (née Bailey) and Charles Bercow, a taxi driver.
 His father was born to a Jewish family and his mother converted to Judaism.
-His paternal grandparents were Jews who arrived in Britain from Romania in the early 20th century.
+His paternal grandparents were Romanian Jews who arrived in Britain from Romania in the early 20th century.
 Having settled in the UK, the family anglicised its surname from Berkowitz to Bercow.
 Bercow attended Frith Manor Primary School in Woodside Park, and Finchley Manorhill, a large comprehensive school in North Finchley.
-In his youth, Bercow had been a successful junior tennis player, but was too short to go professional.
+In his youth, Bercow was a successful junior tennis player, but was too short to turn professional.
 In 1975 he appeared on the UK children's television series Crackerjack!.

 Bercow graduated with a first-class honours degree in Government from the University of Essex in 1985.
 Anthony King, a professor at the university, has said about Bercow that "When he was a student here, he was very right-wing, pretty stroppy, and very good.
 He was an outstanding student."
 As a young activist, Bercow was a member of the right-wing Conservative Monday Club.
 He stood as a candidate for the club's national executive in 1981 with a manifesto calling for a programme of "assisted repatriation" of immigrants, and became secretary of its immigration and repatriation committee.
 However, at the age of 20 he left the club, citing the views of many of the club's members as his reason, and has since then called his participation in the club "utter madness" and dismissed his views from that period as "bone headed".